+Name: () P5 ()

-Na me:() P5() An swer questions 71-80 in COMPLETE SENTENCES.
+Answer questions 71-80 in COMPLETE SENT e .

 71. How is Miss Byrne related to the writer?

-72. What additional support did the writer receive from Miss Byrne that her other students did not receive?
-73. What was the editor's suspicion?
-74. Why did Stephen find the editor's suspicion heartening? • 75 .
-What does the " if " in line 26 refer to?
-76 .
-How did Stephen show his gratitude to Miss Byrne? :
+72. What additional support did the writer receiv students did not receive? -

+73. What was the editor's suspicion? ·

+74. Why did Stephen find the editor's suspicion

+:

+75. What does the "it" in line 26 refer to?

+76. How did Stephen show his gratitude to Miss Byrne?

-77. Why did the writer withdraw from his Spanish language classes?
+77. - Why did the writer withdraw from his Spanish language classes?
 78. Name two jobs Stephen held after graduation.
 79. Which word in the passage has the same meaning as the word "famous"?
-Which sentence tells you that Stephen realised that he should not keep his writing talent a secret?
+80. Which sentence tells you that Stephen realised that he should not keep his writing talent a secret?